ledermann/unread/README.md

 Hint: You should add a database index on `messages.created_at`.

-Copyright (c) 2010-2015 [Georg Ledermann](http://www.georg-ledermann.de), released under the MIT license
+Copyright (c) 2010-2015 [Georg Ledermann](http://www.georg-ledermann.de) and [contributors](https://github.com/ledermann/unread/graphs/contributors), released under the MIT license